srcole/o-factor/CodeOfConduct.md

 # Code of Conduct

-We value the participation of every member of the o-score project community and want every contributor to have an enjoyable and fulfilling experience.
+We value the participation of every member of the o-factor project community and want every contributor to have an enjoyable and fulfilling experience.
 Accordingly, all contributors are expected to show respect and courtesy to other contributors.

 We are dedicated to providing a harassment-free learning experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or choice of text editor.
 We do not tolerate harassment in any form.